-Bedrock monitoring wells BR-8 and BR-9 are located approximately 300 m and 400 m downgradient of the site, respectively, and were used to assess compliance with the RUC near the northeastern property boundary in 2021 (Figures 4 and 6).
+Bedrock monitoring wells BR-8 and BR-9 are located approximately 300 m and 400 m downgradient of the site, respectively, and were used to assess compliance with the RUC near the northeastern property boundary in 2022 (Figures 4 and 6).
 Monitoring well OB-8 is located approximately 220 m northeast of the limit of waste, and was also used to assess compliance with the RUC near the northeastern property boundary (Figures 3 and 5).
-Non-conformances of RUC in spring and summer 2021 from groundwater results at downgradient wells BR-8, BR-9, and OB-8 are included in the table below (Table 5):
+Non-conformances of RUC in spring and summer 2022 from groundwater results at downgradient wells BR-8, BR-9, and OB-8 are included in the table below (Table 5):

-Maniforing Wall RUC Non-Conformance
+Monitoring Moll RUC Non-Conformance

-Monitoring Well Spring 2021 Summer 2021
+Monitoring Well Spring 2022 Summer 2022

-BR-8 DOC Hardness DOCHardness
+BR-8 DOCHardness HardnessTDS

-BR-9 Hardness Aluminum Hardness
+BR-9 Hardness Hardness

-OB-8 DOC Hardness TDS ChlorideDOCHardnessTDS
+OB-8 DOCHardnessTDS ChlorideDOCHardnessTDS

 Given that OB-8, BR-8, and BR-9 are approximately 245 m, 190 m, and 10 m upgradient from the downgradient CAZ boundary, respectively (Figures 3, 4, 5, and 6), BR-9 was interpreted to be the most representative of downgradient groundwater quality near the northeastern CAZ boundary.
 The significant distances from monitoring wells OB-8 and BR-8 to the downgradient northeastern CAZ boundary were interpreted to be sufficient for the attenuation of any landfill-related factors in groundwater.
 DOC, hardness, and TDS concentrations have consistently been noted to be high in background groundwater monitoring locations (BR-2 and OB-12) prior to 2009, and were generally attributed to naturally-occurring conditions in the vicinity of the site and in the low-lying depressional area northeast of the AWDA (Tables 4 and 5).
-Typically low groundwater conditions (at OB-8) and general difficulty in obtaining a full purge of groundwater (at BR-8) have historically been documented for summer sampling events for both wells, and the identified RUC non-conformances were interpreted to be related to these generally dry, summer conditions.
+Typically, low groundwater conditions at OB-8 and general difficulty in obtaining a full purge of groundwater at BR-8 have historically been documented for summer sampling events for both wells; and the identified RUC non-conformances were interpreted to be related to these generally dry, summer conditions.
 Ultimately, high DOC concentrations in the vicinity of the downgradient northeastern property boundary (OB-8 and BR-8) and periodically at BR-9 were interpreted to the low-lying conditions near the well.
-High hardness concentrations in results at BR-9 in 2021 were interpreted to bedrock geology at the site (marble).
-The high concentration of aluminum in summer 2021 at BR-9 (Table 5) was interpreted to naturally-occurring conditions and not to landfill-related factors, and is mostly likely related to low groundwater conditions.
-Based on the above, the Norway Lake site was interpreted to meet the intent of the RUC and conformance with Guideline B-7 in 2021 at the northeastern CAZ/property boundary.
+High hardness concentrations in 2022 results at BR-9 was interpreted to bedrock geology at the site (marble).
+The high concentration of aluminum in historical results at BR-9 (Table 5) was interpreted to naturally-occurring conditions and not to landfill-related factors, and was mostly likely related to low groundwater conditions.
+Based on the above, the Norway Lake site was interpreted to meet the intent of the RUC and conformance with Guideline B-7 in 2022 at the northeastern CAZ/property boundary.

-Background monitoring well BR-2 is located southeast and generally upgradient and/or cross-gradient of the waste mound and was used to assess compliance with the RUC at the southeastern property boundary in 2021 (Figures 4 and 6).
-Non-conformances of RUC in spring and summer 2021 from groundwater results at background monitoring well BR-2 are included in the table below (Table 5):
+Background monitoring well BR-2 is located southeast and generally upgradient and/or cross-gradient of the waste mound and was used to assess compliance with the RUC at the southeastern property boundary in 2022 (Figures 4 and 6).
+Non-conformances of RUC in spring and summer 2022 from groundwater results at background monitoring well BR-2 are included in the table below (Table 5):

-Monitoring Woll RUC Non-Conformance
+RUC Non-Conformance

-Monitoring Well Spring 2021 Summer 2021
+Monitoring Well Spring 2022 Summer 2022

-BR-2 (background) Aluminum DOC Hardness Aluminum Hardness TDS
+BR-2 (background) HardnessIronManganeseTDS Chloride Hardness Iron Manganese TDS